Mexico City F1 Grand Prix 2021: Business aviation destination guide

 Using un-vetted taxis and ground transport is discouraged.
 The safest and most efficient option for navigating Mexico City’s congested traffic is via pre-paid (car with driver) ground transport.
 Because this is the best option, availability is usually limited during high-traffic events, so it’s best to book early.
 You can get a free quote for ground transportation through Drivania Chauffeurs.

 Demand for preferred hotel accommodations and pricing, will be higher than normal during the Grand Prix and may sell out.
 While crew should not have a problem securing 4–star accommodations in the MMTO area this location is not recommended for passengers due to long travel times to event sites.

-If you’re planning to operate to Mexico City for the 2019 Formula One (F1) Grand Prix, preparation should begin now.
+If you’re planning to operate to Mexico City for the 2021 Formula One (F1) Grand Prix, preparation should begin now.
 Parking and third-party services will be at a premium before and after the event.
 In a city the size of Mexico City, a few hundred thousand people, can be easily absorbed.
 The region’s business aviation infrastructure is another story.
 Whether you’re planning on attending the race or just might be in the region the week it’s held – your planning should begin now.
 Here’s what you need to know.